aschindler23/Schindler_etal_2020_EcolEvol/README.md

 Code/Data DOI: https://doi.org/10.5061/dryad.c59zw3r5w

+All analyses were completed using R. See manuscript for details about analyses and supplementary data for example code.

+Please contact the corresponding author with questions about this data package or to seek potential collaborations using these data.

 # Description

 To run the models described in the manuscript, use the R code with the corresponding species code: